Prompt reinforcing for long-term planning of large language models: Experiment Settings

 \subsection{Optimisation and Evaluation}

-We start by collecting interactions using the initial prompt and user instructions sampled from the training set.
-The feedbacker receives 10 interactions, since the context length of the LLM-based feedbacker is limited, and to efficiently incorporate human expert feedback.
-At each epoch, the rewriter generates 2 new prompts based on the previous prompt and the feedback.
-New interactions are collected with each candidate prompt, and the one with the highest score on the validation set (based on automatic metrics or human experts, depending on the task) is chosen for the next iteration. \paragraph{Baselines} In our experiments, we compare three prompt optimisation methods. \emph{Automatic Prompt Optimisation (APO)} uses the user input, system output, and label to generate feedback \citep{pryzant-etal-2023-automatic}.
-For multi-turn interactions, golden labels are infeasible since multiple solution paths exist; thus, we use a binary success/failure label. \emph{Gradient-inspired Prompt Optimizer (GPO)} iteratively updates prompts using numerical feedback, e.g., functional accuracy for Text-to-SQL, task success for dialogue \citep{tang2024unleashing}. \emph{MC-style (TextGrad) }\citep{yuksekgonul2025optimizing} processes the entire conversation and generates textual feedback, as mentioned in Section~\ref{sec:feedback-generation}.
+We first collect interactions using the initial prompt and user instructions sampled from the training set.
+Due to context limits and to facilitate human feedback, the feedbacker processes 10 interactions per epoch.
+The rewriter then generates 2 new prompts based on the previous prompt and the feedback.
+New interactions are collected with each candidate prompt, and the one with the highest score on the validation set (based on automatic metrics or human experts, depending on the task) is chosen for the next iteration.
+We use $5$ epochs for Text-to-SQL, $8$ for Task-oriented Dialogue, and $3$ for Medical Question-Answering. \paragraph{Baselines} In our experiments, we compare various prompt optimisation methods. \emph{Black-Box Prompt Optimization (BPO)} fine-tunes Llama-2-7B-Chat \citep{touvron2023llama} for prompt rewriting based on preference learning \citep{cheng-etal-2024-black}. \emph{Automatic Prompt Optimisation (APO)} uses the user input, system output, and label to generate feedback \citep{pryzant-etal-2023-automatic}.
+For multi-turn interactions, golden labels are infeasible since multiple solution paths exist; thus, we use a binary success/failure label. \emph{Gradient-inspired Prompt Optimizer (GPO)} iteratively updates prompts via numerical feedback, e.g., functional accuracy for Text-to-SQL, task success for dialogue \citep{tang2024unleashing}. \emph{MC-style (TextGrad) }\citep{yuksekgonul2025optimizing} processes entire conversations to generates textual feedback (see Section~\ref{sec:feedback-generation}).